usr-ein/Origami/README.rst

 Here are a few of these:

-- ~~Prediction's input data shape doesn't match what the model has been train on~~
 - Output data shape from prediction doesn't match what the caller expects
 - Calling the prediction method multiple times with the same input which could've been cached